dm13450/dm13450.github.io/_posts/2025-03-14-Fitting-Price-Impact-Models.md

 $$\Delta I = \lambda \sigma \frac{q_t}{| q_t | \text{ADV}}$$

-As there is no dependence on the previous returns, we can use simple linear regression to estimate $\lambda$.
+As there is no dependence on the previous returns, we can use simple linear regression to estimate $$\lambda$$.

 ```julia
 aggDataTrain[!, "x_ofi"] = aggDataTrain.Vol .* (aggDataTrain.ofi ./ aggDataTrain.ADV)